Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 - **`setMessage(...)`:** This function is used to display status, error, and success messages to the user across all account and feedback modules.
 - **`setArticle(...)` & `newSection(...)`:** These functions are used to dynamically build and display news articles on the game's home page, keeping the community informed of updates.

 ### III.
-Overall Architecture and Observations
+Architecture

 - **Client-Server Model**: The project follows a typical authoritative server model.
 The server (`gameServer.js`) runs the game simulation, and clients (`client.html`, `clientWebsocket.js`) send input and receive game state updates via WebSockets.
 - **Modularity**: The codebase is reasonably modular, with separate files for distinct concerns like weapons (`Gun.js`, `Saber.js`), characters (`Trooper.js`), abilities (`AbilityEffect.js`), server logic (`gameServer.js`), client UI (`client.html`), networking (`websocket.js`, `clientWebsocket.js`), physics utilities (`CollisionDetection.js`, `MathVector.js`), etc.
 - **Object-Oriented Elements**: Uses constructor functions and prototypes (implicit in the `module.exports = ClassName; function ClassName(...) {...}` pattern) to create classes like `Trooper`, `Gun`, `Saber`, `Projectile`, `WeaponBase`.
 - **State Management**: State is primarily managed within the `Trooper` objects on the server and synchronized to clients.
 The client menu (`client.html`) maintains its own UI state and player data (`troop` object), synchronizing changes back to the server.
 - **Data Definitions**: Significant portions of the code involve defining static data for game elements like weapons, armor, mods, and abilities directly within the JavaScript files (`client.html`, `Trooper.js`).
-This could potentially be externalized to JSON or a database for easier management.
 - **Responsiveness**: The frontend CSS heavily relies on `vmin` units, indicating a strong focus on making the UI scale across different screen sizes.
 - **Complexity**: The `Trooper.js`, `client.html`, `AbilityEffect.js`, and `StatusEffect.js` files are particularly large and complex, handling a wide range of interconnected game mechanics and UI elements.
-- **Potential Areas for Refinement**:
-  - Externalizing static game data (weapons, abilities, etc.) from code files.
-  - Potentially breaking down the large inline `<script>` in `client.html` into more focused modules.
-  - More robust error handling, especially around WebSocket communication and game state transitions.
-  - Further optimization of collision detection if performance becomes an issue.
-  - Adding comments to explain complex logic sections.

 ---